-Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services annual depression screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 In-Network There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Out-of-Network 30% of the cost for this Medicare-covered preventive service.
+Out-of-Network \$30 Copay for this Medicare-covered preventive service.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and noninsulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 (Monitoring devices and supplies covered are limited to Freestyle, Precision and One-Touch).
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Diabetes self-management training is covered under certain conditions.
 In-Network 0% of the cost for preferred diabetic monitoring supplies (Freestyle, Precision, and One-Touch).
 20% of the cost for all other brand Medicarecovered diabetic monitoring supplies.
-0% of the cost for Medicare-covered diabetic therapeutic shoes or inserts. \$0 Copay for each Medicare covered diabetes screening tests. \$0 Copay for each Medicare-covered self-management training.
+0% of the cost for Medicare-covered diabetic therapeutic shoes or inserts. \$0 Copay for each Medicare-covered self-management training.
 Out-of-Network 30% of the cost for Medicare-covered diabetic monitoring supplies.
 30% of the cost for Medicare-covered diabetic therapeutic shoes or inserts.
 30% of the cost for each Medicare-covered self-management training.
-Durable medical equipment (DME) and related supplies Services may require prior authorization In-Network Out-of-Network